doniacld/backend-interview/README.md

 we have an app - Powder - which is a video creation and sharing app.
 There is a feed of Posts (one post = video + comments + likes).
 At the moment, the feed is the same for all users.

 We want to customise it.
-To do this, we need to :
+To do this, we need to:
-- to retrieve relevant information from the user regarding the viewing of posts
+- Retrieve relevant information from the user regarding the viewing of posts
 - store this information in a cloud
 - use this information to customise the feeds for each user Please describe all the steps needed to obtain these feeds, on the mobile applications and the backend.